CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ansible.md

 ansible-galaxy collection install cisco.meraki -f
 ```

-## Use
+## Usage
 First, your Meraki API key needs to be available for the playbook to use.
-You can leverage environment variables `export MERAKI_DASHBOARD_API_KEY=093b24e85df15a3e66f1fc359f4c48493eaa1b73`, or create a `credentials.yml` ([example](https://github.com/meraki/dashboard-api-ansible/blob/main/playbooks/credentials.yml) file.
+You can leverage environment variables `export MERAKI_DASHBOARD_API_KEY=093b24e85df15a3e66f1fc359f4c48493eaa1b73`, or create a `credentials.yml` file. ([example](https://github.com/meraki/dashboard-api-ansible/blob/main/playbooks/credentials.yml))

 >**Note:** Storing your API key in an unencrypted text file is not recommended for security reasons.